TNT Announces More Matches For Saturday’s AEW Dynamite

 Jun 23

-Jun 23 - Hurricane Helms, aka Gregory Helms a backstage producer has taken to Twitter to call out former WWE creative writer Vince Russo over his criticisms of[...]

-Jun 23 - During a recent interview with Metro UK, Rey Mysterio addressed rumors of a match with his son Dominik “We actually talked about this a while b[...]

-Jun 23 Title Change At NJPW Kizuna Road Show At the NJPW Kizuna Road show today a title change took place.
-During the event, El Phantasmo and Taiji Ishimori of Bullet Club defeated Roppongi 3K t[...]
+Title Change At NJPW Kizuna Road Show At the NJPW Kizuna Road show today a title change took place.
+During the event, El Phantasmo and Taiji Ishimori of Bullet Club defeated Roppongi 3K to win the IWGP Junior Heavyweight Tag Team Champio[...]

 Jun 22